Teaching methods

 You’ll develop an understanding of the scientific and professional basics of medicine.
 You'll be taught subjects based on clinically relevant topics and patient examples.
 Areas of study will include, but are not limited to: respiratory, cardiovascular, cancer, musculoskeletal systems, gastrointestinal medicine, renal, endocrine, reproduction, and Central Nervous System.
 From year one, topics studied in lectures, seminars, clinical skills, and anatomy suites are supplemented by patient interactions in hospitals or primary care settings.
 This part culminates in a research project and will see you graduate with a BMedSci degree after year three.

-Also called the Clinical Phase, is where you’ll undertake a series of immersive placements at hospitals and GP surgeries.
-You’ll cover a range of specialities and experience medicine in different care settings, giving you a broad understanding and experience of how differently the NHS functions and cares for patients.
-This part will see you graduate with a BMBS, enabling you to work as a doctor on the UK Foundation Programme after you graduate.
+The later years of the course are more clinically focused, where you’ll undertake a series of immersive placements at hospitals and GP surgeries.
+You’ll cover a range of specialties and experience medicine in different care settings, giving you a broad understanding and experience of how differently the NHS functions and cares for patients.
+At the end of the course, you will graduate with a BMBS, enabling you to work as a doctor on the UK Foundation Programme after you graduate.

 Our in-depth but highly rewarding course provides you with an excellent start on your journey to becoming a doctor.

-The best way to find out more about is to attend an open day.
-As this course is held at the University of Lincoln, you're encouraged to attend one of their open days to get a feel for the course and student life at Lincoln.
+The best way to find out more is to attend an open day.
+As the Lincoln Medical School is situated at the University of Lincoln campus, you're encouraged to attend one of their open days to get a feel for the course and student life at Lincoln.

 Important information